ger6-illini/cs410-tis-fa23-final-project/README.md

 ## 5. Which programming language do you plan to use?

 I am planning to build an extension only for [Chrome](https://www.google.com/chrome/) since that is the web browser used by most of my fellow researchers in the area.
 As a result, I will use JavaScript, HTML, and CSS for the front-end.
-For the back-end including scraping the corpus, creating the inverted index, and implementing BM25, I am planning to use Python, MetaPy/MeTA, and Flask.
+For the back-end which includes crawling and scraping the corpus, creating the inverted index, and implementing BM25, I am planning to use Python, [MetaPy/MeTA](https://github.com/meta-toolkit/metapy), and [Flask](https://flask.palletsprojects.com/en/3.0.x/).

-6. Justify that the workload of your topic is at least 20 hours.
+## 6. Justify that the workload of your topic is at least 20 hours.
 List tasks to be completed and estimated time for each task.

-A rough estimate of the project tasks and time needed to complete each task:
+A rough estimate of the project tasks and time I estimated I needed to complete each task:
   * (4 hours) Fetch and filter corpus files.
-This might be making use of the \texttt{rsync} service hosted by [RFC Editor](https://www.rfc-editor.org/).
+This might be making use of the `rsync` service hosted by [RFC Editor](https://www.rfc-editor.org/).
 Create an inverted index using Python and MetaPy/MeTA.
   * (10 hours) Learn about developing Chrome extensions and code the front-end using JavaScript, HTML, and CSS.
   * (12 hours) Code the back-end in Python to be able to receive a REST based JSON request with the query keywords provided by the user and collected by the front-end, apply a ranking function (BM25) using the previously built inverted index, and return the list of documents (RFCs) in descending order of relevance.
   * (2 hours) Testing the solution to adjust ranking function or inverted index creation.
   * (4 hours) Documentation.
   * (5 hours) Project report.
   * (3 hours) Project presentation.
-\end{itemize}